itsfaqih/autoRestful/README.md

 # autoRestful
 Simple and easy to use automated MVC-like REST API backend built using Express.

+This repo is now archived.
+Please use the better version instead: [autoRestfulPrisma](https://github.com/itsfaqih/autoRestfulPrisma)

 ## Supported DBMS
 * MySQL 5.7
 * MariaDB